 Well, the answer is a big “NO.” The simple answer is, “It is not required to have a powerful bike like Bullet/RE for a Ladakh trip but is always a preferable option and not a mandatory one.
 You can surely make a trip to Ladakh on a 100cc bike or a scooty like an Activa, Maestro, or Gusto as well.”.

 One of my friends and an avid reader Dr. Ravindra Gavali says:

-Most of us have daily commuting and 100cc bikes small cars.
-Still we have dreams to travel high on these beautiful and challenging roads.
+Most of us have daily commuting as 100cc bikes or small cars.
+Still, we have dreams to travel high on these beautiful and challenging roads in Ladakh.
 Its always preferable to travel on these roads using powerful, 4×4, SUV, high ground clearance kind of vehicles.
-But very few fortunate traveller could afford it.
+But very few fortunate travelers can afford it.
 So, what about our dreams?
-But the impressions changes as you see the local people defying all these norms for travel vehicles and still commute daily and comfortably on these roads.
+But the impressions change as you see the local people defying all these norms for travel vehicles and still commute daily and comfortably on these roads.

 You may travel on 100cc bike, although it doesn’t sound so comfortable.
 I have done it on the Langza -Tashigong – Gete and on Demul roads in Spiti Valley, using 100cc bike (star city).
 I did it with pillion riding, but I had to ask my friend to get down at one point (my bike got breathless while attempting a short-cut) near Gete.
 Apart from this, there was no problem.

 Thanks to him for some wonderful tips and surely I have included them in the article as well so that all of us can benefit from them.
 There are countless such examples I know who have made trips to Spiti Valley and Ladakh on a scooty or scooter or less power bikes.

 Tips for making a bike trip to Ladakh on a 100cc bike